rapidsai/clx/README.md

 ```
 conda install -c rapidsai-nightly -c rapidsai -c nvidia -c pytorch -c conda-forge -c defaults clx
 ```
-## Example Notebooks
-The notebooks folder contains example use cases and workflow instantiations.

-## Getting Started
+## Getting Started With Workflows

-CLX is targeted towards cybersecurity data scientists, senior security analysts, threat hunters, and forensic investigators.
-Data scientists can use CLX in traditional Python files and Jupyter notebooks.
-CLX also includes structure in the form of a workflow.
+In addition to traditional Python files and Jupyter notebooks, CLX also includes structure in the form of a workflow.
 A workflow is a series of data transformations performed on a [GPU dataframe](https://github.com/rapidsai/cudf) that contains raw cyber data, with the goal of surfacing meaningful cyber analytical output.
 Multiple I/O methods are available, including Kafka and on-disk file stores.

 Example flow workflow reading and writing to file: